 The Wind Ensemble is the middle of the three concert ensembles at Langley High School.
 The Wind Ensemble's repertoire and grade of music has become increasingly difficult, as the depth of the musicianship of the Langley band program has grown.

 The tremendous growth of the Langley band program in recent years led to the creation of a third concert ensemble, the Symphonic Band.
 The Symphonic Band, which is home to many freshman and sophomore musicians, has grown in numbers as well as in musicianship each year.

-The Langley Jazz Band is another growing element of the Langley Band program.
-The Jazz Band meets to practice after school, and performs at concerts throughout the year, giving the musicians an opportunity to perform jazz classics and develop their improvisation skills.
+The Jazz Band rehearses during Langley's "8th period" (after school), and performs at concerts throughout the year, giving musicians an opportunity to perform jazz classics and further hone their improv skills.

 The Langley Percussion ensemble performs pieces written or arranged specifically for a wide variety of percussive instruments.
-The Percussion Ensemble performed in March 2017 by invitation at the prestigious Music for All Festival in Indianapolis, and at the VMEA Conference in November 2017.
+The Percussion Ensemble performed in March 2017 by invitation at the prestigious Music for All Festival (Indianapolis, IN) and in November 2017 at the Virginia Music Educators Annual Conference.

-New in 2018-19, the flute ensemble provides flute players an opportunity to focus on performing small ensemble pieces written for the flute.
-In their first year, the student-led group's first performance will be at the District Solo & Ensemble Festival in April 2019.
+New in 2018, the Flute Choir offers Langley flautists an opportunity to focus on performing small ensemble pieces written specifically for the flute.
+The student-led group's debut performance occurred in April 2019 at the District Solo & Ensemble Festival.